SakethReddyVemula/learning-to-rank-and-online-learning/report.md

 # Introduction

-This project details the design, implementation, and evaluation of a personalized news ranking system.
-The objective was to move beyond static retrieval methods by implementing a Learning to Rank (LTR) pipeline that adapts to user interactions (clicks) to improve relevance and engagement.
+The objective of the project was to move beyond static retrieval methods by implementing a Learning to Rank (LTR) pipeline that adapts to user interactions (clicks) to improve relevance and engagement.

 The system architecture integrates a User Simulation client, an Elasticsearch backend for candidate generation, and a flexible ranking engine capable of switching between various offline and online learning algorithms.
 We explored six distinct algorithmic approaches to optimize the ranking policy.